Australia rejects claims that navy mistreated asylum seekers

 Indonesian police confirmed that a group of asylum seekers had required treatment for severe burns on their hands after they were picked up in Indonesian waters on January 6.

-"I received a report from police in Kupang that they said they were burned because they were forced to hold on to the boat engine," said Agus Barnas, spokesman for the coordinating ministry of legal, political and security affairs.
+"I received a report from police in Kupang that they said they were burned because they were forced to hold on to the boat engine," Agus Barnas, spokesman for the coordinating ministry of legal, political and security affairs, told Reuters.

 "They said they were forced by the Australians.
 We are trying to find out more."

-Australian Foreign Minister Julie Bishop was asked at a news conference on a visit to Washington whether Australia would be willing to accept an Indonesia invitation to send officials to review the evidence.

-"I cannot imagine for a moment that the professional people that we have in our forces would have behaved in that fashion," she said.
-"But of course if there is any cooperation that we can extend to ensure that these allegations are scotched, then we would be prepared to do it."

-Prime Minister Tony Abbott's conservative government came to power last September partly because of its tough position on asylum seekers.
+Prime Minister Tony Abbott's conservative government came to power last September partly because of its tough campaign against asylum seekers.
 It maintains offshore detention centres in the impoverished nations of Papua New Guinea and Nauru that hold thousands of asylum seekers.

 The number of refugees reaching Australia pales in comparison with other countries, but it is a polarising political issue that also stokes tension with Indonesia.